Slow-Roasted Oven Recipe for Perfect Roast Beef

-This recipe is so basic and so easy that it is a keeper for me!
-I actually was skeptical about the cooking time that was listed in the recipe I had seen on simplyrecipes.com and am glad that I did not follow the recipe exactly as the cook time listed there was far in excess of what was actually needed.
+I wanted to learn how to slow-cook a roast in the oven.
+This recipe was so basic (but still mouthwateringly delicious) and so easy that it was a keeper for me!
+I actually was skeptical about the cooking time that was listed in the recipe I had seen on SimplyRecipes and am glad that I did not follow the recipe exactly because the cook time listed there was far in excess of what was actually needed.

 By tweaking the recipe a bit, I ended up with a rump roast that was super moist and wonderfully tender.
-The leftover roast cut paper thin will be perfect for using in sandwiches such as roast beef sandwiches with Swiss cheese, in a panini, or as an open faced roast beef sandwich with leftover gravy.
+Cutting the leftover roast into paper-thin slices will be perfect for sandwiches like roast beef sandwiches with Swiss cheese, in a panini, or as an open-faced sandwich with leftover gravy.

 Oven-Roasted Roast Beef And Gravy